Alvin (given name)

-Alvin is an English, French, German, Dutch, Polish, Hungarian, and Slovene male given name.
+Alvin is a male given name in several cultures.

+In the Balkans, it is popular among Bosniaks in the former Yugoslav nations, as well as among Albanians.
+The name is a variation of Elvin, another name commonly used within these groups.
+Its popularity among these communities is likely due to its similarity to Aldin, a name also shared by many in the region.

 Etymology

 Alvin was introduced in the 19th century based on surnames that were in turn derived from the Old English names Æthelwine and Ealdwine.
 The names mean "noble friend" and "old friend" respectively.

 The corresponding German name is Alwin, which continues the Old High German names Albwin and Adalwin.